kyletaylored/dd-sdk-maui/docs/guides/http-tracing.md

 How to trace HTTP requests and enable distributed tracing in your .NET MAUI application.

 {: .warning }
-> **Current Limitation**: Automatic HTTP tracing for iOS `HttpClient` is not yet implemented in the unified Datadog.MAUI plugin.
-Manual instrumentation is required.
-See [workarounds](#workarounds) below.
+> **iOS Limitation**: `DDURLSessionInstrumentation` from the native iOS SDK is incompatible with the current SDK version and causes a crash.
+Use `DatadogHttpMessageHandler` (included in the plugin) for RUM resource tracking on iOS, or manually instrument with the `Tracer` API for APM distributed tracing.

 ---